privacybydesign/irma-documentation/yivi-docs/docs/irma-server.md

 The `/irma` endpoints must always be reachable for the Yivi app.
 Using this double server mode you can restrict access to the `/session` endpoints by e.g. setting `listen_addr` to `127.0.0.1` or to an interface only reachable from an internal network.
 Restricting access to the `/session` endpoints in this way may make requestor authentication unnecessary.

 ### Requestor authentication
 The server runs in one of two modes: it either accepts all session requests from anyone that can reach the server, or it accepts only authenticated session requests from authorized requestors.
 This can be toggled with the `no_auth` boolean option.
-If the `/session` creation endpoint of your `irma server` is publicly accessible from the internet (i.e. the `client_port` option is used, see [above](#http-server-endpoints)), then you should consider enabling requestor authentication (i.e. turn `no_auth` off), otherwise anyone can use your `irma server`.
+If the `/session` creation endpoint of your `yivi irma server` is publicly accessible from the internet (i.e. the `client_port` option is used, see [above](#http-server-endpoints)), then you should consider enabling requestor authentication (i.e. turn `no_auth` off), otherwise anyone can use your `yivi irma server`.

 The default is `true` (requests are not authenticated) when `production` is disabled and `false` otherwise.